Need help with your Discussion

 Final paper: Accounting Paradoxes

-This essay should be at least 7 (min) to 9 (max) pages in length, and include headings and exhibits for clarity and readability.
-APA format is mandatory and includes, but is not limited to: in text citations, abstract statement, headings, summary, and list of references.
+This essay should be at least 7 (min) to 9 (max) pages long and include headings and exhibits for clarity and readability.
+APA format is mandatory and includes, but is not limited to, in-text citations, abstract statements, headings, summaries, and lists of references.
 Be sure to draw citations from topics introduced and supported through the course weeks regarding collaboration, relationship management, communities of practice, etc.

 Final Paper Accounting Paradoxes